asmaatefomran/LearnSphere/README.md

 ## Project Overview

 **LearnSphere** is a web-based platform designed for managing and organizing online courses and assessments for students and instructors.
-It is a full-stack application with a Spring Boot back-end and a dynamic front-end for a seamless user experience.
-The project focuses on course creation, user management, assessments, performance tracking, and intuitive user interfaces.
+It is a back-end application with a Spring Boot .
+The project focuses on course creation, user management, assessments, performance tracking.

 ---